Platonic solid: In culture

+Architecture

+Architects liked the idea of Plato's timeless forms that can be seen by the soul in the objects of the material world, but turned these shapes into more suitable for construction sphere, cylinder, cone, and square pyramid.
+In particular, one of the leaders of neoclassicism, Étienne-Louis Boullée, was preoccupied with the architects' version of "Platonic solids".

 Related polyhedra and polytopes

 Uniform polyhedra

 There exist four regular polyhedra that are not convex, called Kepler–Poinsot polyhedra.
 These all have icosahedral symmetry and may be obtained as stellations of the dodecahedron and the icosahedron.

 The next most regular convex polyhedra after the Platonic solids are the cuboctahedron, which is a rectification of the cube and the octahedron, and the icosidodecahedron, which is a rectification of the dodecahedron and the icosahedron (the rectification of the self-dual tetrahedron is a regular octahedron).
 These are both quasi-regular, meaning that they are vertex- and edge-uniform and have regular faces, but the faces are not all congruent (coming in two different classes).
 They form two of the thirteen Archimedean solids, which are the convex uniform polyhedra with polyhedral symmetry.
 Their duals, the rhombic dodecahedron and rhombic triacontahedron, are edge- and face-transitive, but their faces are not regular and their vertices come in two types each; they are two of the thirteen Catalan solids.

 The uniform polyhedra form a much broader class of polyhedra.
 These figures are vertex-uniform and have one or more types of regular or star polygons for faces.
 These include all the polyhedra mentioned above together with an infinite set of prisms, an infinite set of antiprisms, and 53 other non-convex forms.

 The Johnson solids are convex polyhedra which have regular faces but are not uniform.
 Among them are five of the eight convex deltahedra, which have identical, regular faces (all equilateral triangles) but are not uniform.
 (The other three convex deltahedra are the Platonic tetrahedron, octahedron, and icosahedron.)